Jairampur: Demographics

 Jairampur is an ADC HQ of Changlang district (situated in the southeastern part of Arunachal Pradesh, North East India).
-A small hilly town along the Indo-Myanmar border and Namchik basin is covered with evergreen tropical rain forest.
+A small hilly town along the Indo-Myanmar border and Namchik basin, it is covered with evergreen tropical rain forest.
 Where life moves at leisure pace and the howling of hollock gibbons wake you up in the morning.
 Mother Nature has been generous to bequeath abundant natural resources to this terra firma.
 It is a wonderful place to be in.
 Though, the journey through the serpent roads might be tough for some but it is worth when you reach the destination.
 In this part of the planet, time standstill, life moves at snail pace, worries refrain to meddle, and mind, disdain to overwork.

 At the 2001 India census, Jairampur had a population of 5918.
 Males constitute 57% of the population and females 43%.
 Jairampur has an average literacy rate of 71%, lower than the national average of 74.5% (2011 census): male literacy is 77%, and female literacy is 64%.
 In Jairampur, 15% of the population is under 6 years of age.